mateo1011s/SquareRootProgram/README.md

 * Diego Iza
 * Mateo Safla
 #### Description
-> &gt; &nbsp; This repo contains the code of a program that can give us the square root of a number that we would enter by in the console.
+> &gt; &nbsp; This repo contains the code of a program that can give us the square root of a number that we would enter in the console.